 We have learned that access to the labor market is an essential component for successful integration.
 A job not only secures the income of displaced people, but also creates a regular routine, gives people the feeling that they’re needed and provides opportunities to socialize.

 Germany has been affected by a shortage of skilled workers for years.
 We also feel this as a company – especially in the commercial sector, for example, for sewing machine operators and welders in our Manufaktur production plant.
+Here, the refugees who have been hired make an important contribution to the maintenance of ongoing operations and further growth.
+They represent precisely those workers who need to be trained or educated.
 We are therefore in favor of improving immigration conditions in order to contribute to solving the challenges of demographic change and skills shortages.
 In our view, we need formal immigration legislation that allows for straightforward, well-structured immigration in addition to the asylum procedures currently in existence.

 In addition, we are also in favor of a rapid transition to clean, environmentally friendly and safe energy, so that we can limit the impact of climate change on people, the environment and the economy, and therefore on our business, to a manageable level.
 This includes the development of renewable energy, investment in energy efficiency, energy conservation and energy storage, as well as in the modernization of current networks.
 In our opinion, this is a prerequisite for the future viability of Germany as a business location.